tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Windows)_intl_en.md

 ### 7. Enable/Disable local video capturing

 Camera capturing is disabled by default.
-You can call `startLocalPreview` to turn on the local camera and enable preview, and `stopLocalPreview` to disable preview.
+You can call `startLocalPreview` to turn the local camera on and enable preview, and `stopLocalPreview` to disable camera capturing and preview.

-- Call `startLocalPreview` to specify the window for local video rendering. **The SDK dynamically detects window size and renders the video in the window represented by `rendHwnd`.**
+- Call `startLocalPreview`, specifying the window for local video rendering. **The SDK dynamically detects window size and renders the video in the window represented by `rendHwnd`.**
 - Call the `setLocalViewFillMode` API to set the local video rendering mode to `Fill` or `Fit`.
 In both modes, video may be resized proportionally, but they differ in that:
   - In the `Fill` mode, the image fills the entire screen.
 If the dimensions of the image do not match those of the screen after scaling, the parts that do not fit are cropped.
   - In the `Fit` mode, the image is displayed in whole.
 If the dimensions of the image do not match those of the screen after scaling, the unoccupied space is painted black.